danmasta/watch/README.md

 # Watch
-File watching and process reload supervisor utility library
+Simple file watching and process reload supervisor utility

 #### Features:
 * Easy to use